 Geoid Model Data

-G eoid models are used to measure precise surface elevations.
-The geoid model contributes to the vertical component of the B.C. geospatial reference system so that ellipsoidal Global Navigation Satellite System (GNSS) heights can be converted to orthometric elevations for practical uses.
+Geoid models contribute to the vertical component of the B.C. geospatial reference system so that ellipsoidal Global Navigation Satellite System (GNSS) heights can be converted to orthometric elevations.

-The geoid is roughly equivalent to mean sea level plus the natural continuation of mean sea level under the landmass.
+In British Columbia, CGVD28 is the current vertical datum.
+Users require the HTv2.0 height transformation model to convert ellipsoidal elevations to approximate CGVD28 elevations.
+Geoid models are roughly equivalent to mean sea level plus the natural continuation of mean sea level under the landmass.
 This extension must be modelled or determined mathematically.
-The geoid model is actually based on precise levelling to monuments where GNSS heights have been observed, as well as gravity data collected worldwide.
-Once the geoid is determined, the difference between the two surfaces, the ellipsoid and the geoid, can be computed.
+Geoid models provide the difference between the ellipsoid and the geoid.
 This difference is known as geoid-ellipsoid separation, or geoidal height.

-A precise geoid model allows the user to compute orthometric or sea-level elevations using GNSS technology anywhere across the country.
+A geoid model allows the user to compute orthometric elevations using GNSS technology anywhere across the country.

-A precise geoid model that covers all of Metro Vancouver (MV), Abbotsford and east to Hope is available for download.
-This geoid model is loaded into Management of Survey Control Operations & Tasks (MASCOT) for all geodetic control monuments in MV, ensuring that MASCOT and the Real Time Kinematic service are completely compatible.
+For CGVD28, a hybrid geoid model that covers all of Metro Vancouver (MV), Abbotsford and east to Hope is available for download.
+This hybrid geoid model is an enhanced version of HTv2.0.
+It has been loaded into Management of Survey Control Operations & Tasks (MASCOT) for all geodetic control monuments in MV, ensuring that MASCOT and the Metro Vancouver Real Time Network are compatible.

 - MV Geoid File – Leica Format (ZIP)